sphinx-doc/sphinx/Doc-26/extending/extending.rst

    Py_DECREF(arglist);

-:cfunc:`PyEval_CallObject` returns a Python object pointer: this is the return value of the Python function.  :cfunc:`PyEval_CallObject` is "reference-count- neutral" with respect to its arguments.
-In the example a new tuple was created to serve as the argument list, which is :cfunc:`Py_DECREF`\ -ed immediately after the call.
+:cfunc:`PyEval_CallObject` returns a Python object pointer: this is the return value of the Python function.  :cfunc:`PyEval_CallObject` is "reference-count-neutral" with respect to its arguments.
+In the example a new tuple was created to serve as the argument list, which is :cfunc:`Py_DECREF`\
+-ed immediately after the call.

 The return value of :cfunc:`PyEval_CallObject` is "new": either it is a brand new object, or it is an existing object whose reference count has been